 Our lists of gaming peripherals and accessories should help you in making the right decision.
-These are a one-time investment but actually they can take your gaming experience to the next level.
+These are a one-time investment, but they can, take your gaming experience to the next level.

 Simple PC Monitor Buying Guide

-In the simplest of case, you need to consider three key points: Cost, Ports, and Size.
-These options are generally always related.
+In the simplest of the case, you need to consider three key points: Cost, Ports, and Size.
+These options are always related.
 For example, cost increases with size.